 I chose to have our dinner in a little area of our neighborhood,

-which is owned by a man named Henry, so I named it "Henry's Field".
+which is owned by a man named Henry, so I called it "Henry's Field."

 was really helpful as I let Lottie wander around their backyard-

 (picking the carrots in my dad's garden) while I set up.

 Clane and I worked from 10:00 until the 6:00 setting up.

 I don't know what I would have done without them.